 - Due to the fragility, the tile is not capable of withstanding heavy objects.
 At the same time, due to the rigidity, the fallen cup will not have any chance.

-Rososhik Lyudmila, co-founder of the architecturalWorkshop Parralab: - Ceramic parquet or wood-like floor tiles imitating wood, solid boards, aged wood or parquet are becoming more and more popular among designers as a floor covering for kitchens or kitchen areas.
-Thus, we preserve all the advantages of ceramic tiles, such as strength, water resistance, ease of use, long service life, fire resistance, and we get a non-slippery "wooden floor" with ideal aesthetic characteristics.
-What is also important for me in the choice of material is environmental friendliness, since the house is the very place where we spend a significant part of our life.
-And ceramic tiles are made from clay fired in a kiln.
-And, of course, I would advise installing a "warm floor" system under the tiles as a necessary attribute, since the tile still has a drawback, such as coldness.
+Rososhik Lyudmila, co-founder of the architecturalParralab workshop: - Ceramic parquet or wood-effect floor tiles imitating wood, solid boards, aged wood or parquet are becoming increasingly popular among designers as a floor covering for kitchens or kitchen areas.
+In this way, we preserve all the advantages of ceramic tiles, such as durability, water resistance, ease of use, long service life, fire resistance, and get a non-slip "wooden floor" with ideal aesthetic characteristics.
+What is also important for me in the choice of material is environmental friendliness, since the house is the very place where we spend a significant part of our lives.
+And ceramic tiles are made from clay fired in an oven.
+And, of course, I would advise installing a "warm floor" system under the tiles as a necessary attribute, since the tiles still have a drawback, such as coldness.
 Various textures and colors of wood from pure black to cross-sections of the trunk, imitation of exotic wood species make it possible to use ceramic tiles in any interior, significantly saving your budget.
+5.Self-leveling floor One of the most modern technologies for making floors in domestic premises.
+The generally accepted name for this method is “liquid linoleum”.
+It is a polymer coating poured onto a pre-prepared area.
+Due to its fluidity, this type of screed is distributed evenly over the entire area, and after the work is completed, a smooth monolithic surface is formed.
+The more horizontal the rough plane, the less material is required to create a perfectly smooth floor.
+And the seamless structure allows you to create absolutely any composition, including three-dimensional images.
+This option is perfect for modern style kitchens.
+Pros:

 - durability and practicality;